New Year’s Reminders for Employers (Part 1 of 2)02 Jan 2020

 Employers with H1B workers should audit their H1B public access files (PAFs) periodically, including their labor condition applications (LCAs).
 The start of each new year is an excellent time for companies to double-check that they have a current, proper, unexpired LCA for each H1B worker.
 This LCA should be retained in the PAF, and must reflect the H1B worker’s current work location/s and position.

-Under long-standing regulations, employers of H1B workers must file amended H1B petitions if there has been a material change in the terms and conditions of employment, or changes that effect eligibility for H1B status.
-The Simeio Solutions case interprets this requirement to mandate employers to file an amended H1B petition if a new LCA is required due to a change in the beneficiary’s location of employment.
-Such geographic changes are considered to be material.
+Under long-standing regulations, employers of H1B workers must file amended H1B petitions if there has been a material change in the terms and conditions of employment or changes that effect eligibility for H1B status.
+The USCIS now interprets this to mean that an employer must file an amended H1B petition if a new LCA is required due to a change in the beneficiary’s location of employment.
+Such geographic changes – where the employee is moved to a different metropolitan statistical area (MSA) or to a location that is not within reasonable commuting distance – are considered to be material.

 Terminated H1B Employees and No-Shows

 Employers are obligated to alert the USCIS when a sponsored H1B employee fails to report for work, quits, or is terminated from employment during the validity period of the H1B petition filed by that employer.
 Further, there are additional requirements that must be carefully and promptly followed in order for H1B employers to avoid potential financial liability.
 An overview of these requirements is available in the MurthyDotCom NewsBrief, Bona Fide Termination Requirement for H1B Employee (01.Nov.2012).